leomccormack/Spatial_Audio_Framework/README.md

 SAF_ENABLE_SOFA_READER
 ```

-### Windows (64-bit) and MacOSX users

-For convenience, the following statically built libraries are included in the "dependencies" folder; simply link your project against them:
+**Windows (64-bit) and MacOSX users**: for convenience, the following statically built libraries are included in the "dependencies" folder; simply link your project against them:

 ```
 libszip.lib; libzlib.lib; libhdf5.lib; libhdf5_hl.lib; netcdf.lib; # Win64
 netcdf; hdf5; hdf5_hl; z; # MacOSX
 ```

- Also, make sure to add the appropriate 'include' and 'lib' directories to your project's header and library search paths, respectively.
+Make sure to also add the appropriate 'include' and 'lib' directories to your project's header and library search paths, respectively.

-###  Linux (amd64) and Raspberry Pi (ARM) users

-For ubuntu based distros, you may install [netCDF](https://www.unidata.ucar.edu/software/netcdf/) and its dependencies with the following:
+ **Linux (amd64) and Raspberry Pi (ARM) users**: for Ubuntu/Debian based distros, you may install [netCDF](https://www.unidata.ucar.edu/software/netcdf/) and its dependencies with the following command:

 ```
-sudo apt-get install libhdf5-dev sudo apt-get install libnetcdf-dev libnetcdff-dev
+sudo apt-get install libhdf5-dev libnetcdf-dev libnetcdff-dev
 ```

-Then simply add the appropriate directory to the header search path, and add this linker flag to your project (or wherever it was installed):
+Then add the directory of the "netcdf.h" file to your project's header search paths,  along with this linker flag:
 ```
--L/lib/x86_64-linux-gnu -lnetcdf
+-L/lib/x86_64-linux-gnu -lnetcdf  # (or wherever it was installed)
 ```

 ## Using the framework

-Once a CBLAS/LAPACK flag is defined (see above), and the correct libraries are linked to your project, you can now add the files found in the "framework" folder to your project.
-Then add the following directory to your header search paths:
+Once a CBLAS/LAPACK flag is defined (and the correct libraries are linked to your project), you can now add the files found in the "framework" folder to your project and add the following directory to your header search paths:

 ```
 Spatial_Audio_Framework/framework/include